scaleway/pulser-scaleway/README.md

-# pulser-scaleway
+# Scaleway provider for Pulser

-Scaleway provider implementation for Pulser SDK
+Scaleway provider implementation to use neutral atoms based quantum computer